goruck/all/README.md

 *Version 2.0 of ALL includes many updates to core functionality and adds machine learning capability to the reference design.
-The V2 README lists the major core updates and goes into detail regarding the machine learning aspects which should be used to mainly understand how it may be used in conjunction with Alexa but it can serve as an introduction to the subject itself.
-The V1 README should still be used to understand the core ALL details.*
+The V2 README lists the major core updates and goes into detail regarding the machine learning aspects which should be used to mainly understand how it may be used in conjunction with Alexa.
+However, it can serve as a very basic introduction to Machine Learning.
+The [V1 README](https://github.com/goruck/all/blob/master/README.md) should still be used to understand the core ALL details.*

+# What is Alexa Lambda Linux (ALL) Project?
+* ALL is an end-to-end HW/SW reference design created to enable quick prototyping and realization of the control and monitoring of things using Amazon’s Alexa.
+* ALL includes Amazon’s Alexa Skills Kit and Lambda running in the cloud as well as a local server based on real-time Linux running on the Raspberry Pi.
+* A voice-controlled home security system was built from ALL as an early proof of concept.
+* ALL was introduced in late 2015 at https://github.com/goruck/all.

-# Major Updates from V1
+# Major Updates from ALL V1.0 to V2.0
 * Machine learning model generation based on data from security system sensor data.
 * Machine learning prediction based on data from the security system sensor data.
 * Server optionally sends JSON in addition to default text in response to commands.